Aswanth-Ramamoorthy/Electronic_Polling_system/README.md

 # For Developers

-The developer manual is available [here](https://github.com/Epolling/Electronic_Polling_system/blob/dev/doc/Developer_Manual.md).
+The developer manual is available [here](https://github.com/Epolling/Electronic_Polling_system/blob/master/doc/Developer_Manual.md).

 # License

-This project is licensed under the GPL 2.0 License - see the [LICENSE.md](https://github.com/Epolling/Electronic_Polling_system/blob/dev/LICENSE) file for details.
+This project is licensed under the GPL 2.0 License - see the [LICENSE.md](https://github.com/Epolling/Electronic_Polling_system/blob/master/LICENSE) file for details.

 # Acknowledgements

-Thank to Dr. Cristina Ruiz Martin for providing guidance on how to develop the software.
+Thanks to Dr. Cristina Ruiz Martin for providing guidance on how to develop the software.